What is this?

 The project first began after we obtained a full roster of all LAPD personnel along with headshot photographs of every officer that LAPD had released in response to a public records request.
 LAPD regularly uses photos like this on its website and in propaganda materials, but they denied the public records request claiming that none of these photographs exist in a digitized format, so an LAPD unit “whose primary responsibility is to provide evidentiary photography” would need “to take affirmative steps to manually locate the negatives and produce photos.”
 LAPD claimed that this would be “unduly burdensome.”

 That was a lie, and the Stop LAPD Spying Coalition provided legal support to address the issue.
 We helped file a lawsuit against the City of Los Angeles exposing that these photos were readily available and a matter of public record.
 In response to the lawsuit, LAPD turned over more than 9,000 headshot photographs.
-We then filed additional Public Records Act requests to both LAPD and the City Controller to obtain further details on every officer.
+We then filed additional Public Records Act requests and lawsuits to both LAPD and the City Controller to obtain further details on every officer.

 How reliable is the data?